 The HDX media engine supports ICE, Session Traversal Utilities for NAT (STUN), and Traversal Using Relays around NAT (TURN) for candidate discovery and connection establishment.

-Note that this means the endpoint must be able to perform DNS resolutions.
+Note that this means that the endpoint must be able to perform DNS resolutions.

 If there is no direct path between the two peers or between a peer and a conference server (if the user is joining a multi-party call or meeting), the media engine uses a Microsoft Teams transport relay server in Office 365 to reach the other peer or the media processor (where meetings are hosted).
 The user’s client machine must have access to two Office 365 subnet IP address ranges and 4 UDP ports.
 For more information, see the Architecture diagram in the “Call setup” section further down and Office 365 URLs and IP address ranges ID 11.

 |11||Optimize required||22.214.171.124/18, 126.96.36.199/14, 188.8.131.52/14||UDP: 3478, 3479, 3480, 3481, TCP: 443 (fallback)|

 These ranges contain both Transport Relays and media processors.
 The Teams Transport Relays provide STUN and TURN functionality, but they are not ICE endpoints.
 Also, the Teams Transport Relays do not terminate media nor perform any transcoding.
 They can bridge TCP (if media engine uses TCP) to UDP when they forward traffic to other peers or media processors.